hkroger/ultimatetapankaikki/README.md

   joining a network game, there's a new screen that allows typing the server address.

+- In-game screenshots are saved in BMP format as opposed to original PCX format.

 New features:

 - Pressing Esc in episode selection menu goes back to main menu.

 - Pressing Shift + Esc anywhere in the game quits immediately.

+- Game controller support.

 Bugfixes: